If you had to pack all your conversion wisdom and power into one tiny space, it would be the call-to-action button.

 Well, that same study found that those high performing CTA buttons tended to use very few words:

-In fact, none of them used less than 12 words.
+In fact, none of them used more than 12 words.
 And some marketers even go so far as to limit themselves to only 60 characters.

 Here’s a comparison to show you what I mean.

 The next button from my personal site is way shorter.
-You’ve got twelve characters, three syllables, two words, and one overpowering message.
+You’ve got one overpowering, straightforward message:

 8. Make your copy sizzle